 In this case, the court solidified the importance of the attorney’s obligation to provide sufficient oversight during the collection of ESI.
 All attorneys need to be active participants in the collection process from start to finish.
 No client should ever be on their own to collect ESI.

 The quality of the supervision in the collection process does not change depending on the case.
 Each case requires the same level of care and guidance.
 Without any direction provided by the attorney, the quality and breadth of items collected undoubtedly diminishes or could be compromised entirely.
 Further, beyond the quality problems that inadequate ESI collection can cause, attorneys are also morally obligated to help their clients.

 Final Thoughts on ESI Collection

 Many attorneys have the knowledge and expertise on how to accomplish the task of ESI collection correctly.
 Moreover, even in times as complicated as a global pandemic where distancing is a must, there is still a responsibility to provide sufficient oversight to clients on how to gather ESI.
 Attorneys will have to adapt and find ways to ensure that they conduct each collection in the correct manner.
 And as this case shows, there is ultimately no excuse for lackluster ESI collection — each and every case deserves the same high-quality care.

 Interested in finding out what legal professionals need to know to make remote collaboration work for them and their organizations?
-Check out our ebook “How Collaboration Will Aid Legal Professionals in a Post-Pandemic World” to find out.
+Check out our ebook "Breaking Down Silos: Increased Collaboration in the Face of Growing Complexity" to find out.